juriad/advent2021/README.md

 This worked well; the second part just required changing the type to java's `Long`.
 Luckily it was enough and I did not need to use `BigInteger`.

+## Day 15 - Rexx

+Another older language (keyword mainframe) which looks capable enough.
+It distinguishes between functions and procedures.
+Calls work with the same scope variables by default, which allows some interesting hacks.
+The language does not have arrays but compound variables which behave like associative arrays.
+Data types are quite vague with implicit conversions between string and number.

+The task wanted to represent a grid and calculate the shortest distance.
+I did not want to implement any sophisticated priority queue, so a simple one had to do.
+The run time is therefore almost 3 minutes, which is still sufficient.

 # Lists

 ## Language pool